EV charger installation gets hot

 Electrical

-The answer to 'EV charger installation gets hot' is that a hot EV charger is often caused by a poor electrical connection or an overloaded circuit.
-Symptoms may include the charger feeling hot to the touch, reduced charging speed, or even tripping the circuit breaker.
-Solutions can include tightening connections, upgrading the electrical service, or installing a dedicated circuit for the EV charger.
+The answer to 'EV charger installation gets hot' is that a hot EV charger is often caused by improper installation, electrical overloading, or a faulty charger.
+Symptoms include the charger feeling hot to the touch, reduced charging speed, and in severe cases, tripping circuit breakers.
+Solutions may include ensuring the charger is installed correctly, upgrading the electrical service, or replacing a damaged charger.
+If the issue persists, it's best to call a licensed electrician to diagnose and resolve the problem.

 Frequently Asked Questions